Dejulius leads Cincinnati against La Salle after 22-point game

 La Salle Explorers (5-5) at Cincinnati Bearcats (7-4)

-The Explorers are 1-1 in road games.
-La Salle is eighth in the A-10 with 8.6 offensive rebounds per game led by Fousseyni Drame averaging 2.2.
+The Explorers have gone 1-1 away from home.
+La Salle gives up 70.1 points to opponents while being outscored by 1.9 points per game.

-TOP PERFORMERS: Viktor Lakhin is averaging 12.1 points and 7.3 rebounds for the Bearcats.
-Landers Nolley II is averaging 2.5 made 3-pointers over the last 10 games for Cincinnati.
+TOP PERFORMERS: Mika Adams-Woods is averaging 8.5 points and 3.7 assists for the Bearcats.
+Dejulius is averaging 17.2 points over the last 10 games for Cincinnati.

-Khalil Brantley is shooting 38.5% and averaging 12.9 points for the Explorers.
+Khalil Brantley is averaging 12.9 points, 3.5 assists and 1.5 steals for the Explorers.
 Josh Nickelberry is averaging 11.5 points for La Salle.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.